d20Tek/d20tek-functional/src/D20Tek.Functional/project-tasks.md

 - [x] move games and apps into a samples code folder
 - [x] write package information for D20Tek.Functional library
 - [x] create build script for release nuget package
-- [ ] refactor the TryExcept class to work with finally func too (for Crash)
+- [ ] build a WebApi sample for Todos